Tbouncer/Tbouncer/README.md

 ## Project Structure

-This project is designed to fuzz different types of Tcons (Trusted Communication Nodes) using various fuzzing techniques.
+This project is designed to fuzz different types of Tcons using various fuzzing techniques.
 It is divided into the following directories:

 ### `process-based/`
 This directory contains code based on **eBPF (Extended Berkeley Packet Filter)** technology.
 It is used to fuzz **Process-based Tcons**.
 The eBPF-based code interacts with the kernel to trace and monitor system calls and activities of the processes, helping to detect vulnerabilities during fuzzing.